TurkuNLP/dep_search/README.md

 python3 query.py -d all_ud_db --langs hi '_ <amod _'
 python3 query.py -d all_ud_db --langs pl,hi '_ <amod _'
 ~~~~
-To query multiple databases, one can use asterisks:
+To query multiple databases, one can use asterisks, or list the databases:
 ~~~~
 python3 query.py -d all_*_db  --langs pl,hi '_ <amod _'
+python3 query.py -d x_db,a_db  --langs pl,hi '_ <amod _'
 ~~~~
 #### Query as conllu filter
 To use dep_search as a conllu filter: